netor27/features-webapp/README.md

 # Start the standalone service

-## Setup the PostgreSQL database
+## Setup a PostgreSQL database

-* Create a database in PostgreSQL, login as the default user (set "features" to your desired new db name)
+* Create a database in PostgreSQL, login as the default user (set "features" to your desired new db name).
 ```shell
 sudo -u postgres createdb features
 sudo -u postgres -i
 ```
-* Run the psql client and create a new user with a role to manage the new db. (set 'apiuser' to your user, 'password' to your password and 'features' to your database name)
+* Run the psql client and create a new user with a role to manage the new db. (set 'apiuser' to your user, 'password' to your password and 'features' to your database name).

 ```shell
 psql